 What is the treatment process?

 First of all, your dog must have a confirmed diagnosis of cancer.
 The tumor must be surgically excised (1-5 cubic centimeters) and this must include the margin of the tumor and other surrounding tissues.
-This tumor is then to Torigen by your veterinarian in a collection kit.
+This tumor is then sent to Torigen by your veterinarian in a collection kit.
 Within a week, Torigen sends the manufactured vaccine to the veterinarian.
 Once receiving the vaccine, your veterinarian will administer the vaccine to your pup once a week for three weeks.

 Is surgery necessary to remove the tumors before the vaccine treatment?

 Surgery is required.
-Samples of tumor tissue is necessary and must be sent to Torigen lab.
+Samples of tumor tissue are necessary and must be sent to Torigen lab.
 Not only does this give the research lab the material they need to create a vaccine, it also reduces the burden on your pup’s immune system so that they can fight the cancer cells more effectively.

 Does my pup need chemotherapy together with the vaccine?

-No. However, depending on the tumor type and grade, chemo may be recommended by your veterinary oncologist.
+Not necessarily.
+However, depending on the tumor type and grade, chemo may be recommended by your veterinary oncologist.
 The vaccine could be given after chemo treatment or concurrently.